 1. Put all the ingredients ( including juice of the Lemon) in the grinder and grind them together till it becomes a super smooth paste.
 Add water as desired to achieve Chutney like consistency and again grind it for 10 second.

 Your Coriander Mint chutney is ready to be served.
 Enjoy!

-You can serve these lovely Indian Chutneys with variety of snacks from Pakora to Kebabs and from Chaat to Dhokla.
+You can serve these lovely Indian Chutneys with a variety of snacks from Pakora to Kebabs and from Chaat to Dhokla.
 You can also store and refrigerate Dates and Tamarind Chutney in a jar for up to six months and enjoy it on Aloo Tikki, Dhai Vada etc whenever required.
-However the shelf life of green chutneys are less and needs to be consumed in 3-4 days when refrigerated.
+However, the shelf life of green chutneys are less and needs to be consumed in 3-4 days when refrigerated.
 I have enjoyed all the different flavors of Chutney with Simple Potato Fritters.
 Hope you like all these yummy Indian Chutneys.

-Cheers and do like our Facebook page https://www.facebook.com/VegetariansDelight to get updates on our latest recipes.
+Cheers, and do like our Facebook page https://www.facebook.com/VegetariansDelight to get updates on our latest recipes.